apify/apify-docs/sources/platform/actors/development/index.md

 ### 2. Create your Actor

-Use the
+You can use the following command to create an Actor:

 ```bash
 apify create
 ```

-Command to create your actor.
-We choose `my-actor` as a name, JavaScript as the language, and "PuppeteerCrawler in JavaScript" as a template.
-CLI will then:
+You will be prompted to name your Actor (e.g, my-actor), and choose the programming language you would like to use (JavaScript, TypeScript, or Python).
+Next, you will be presented with a list of Actor development templates.
+After choosing your preferred template the CLI will:
 - Create a `my-actor` directory containing boilerplate code.
-- Install all the NPM dependencies.
+- Install all the project dependencies.

 ![Creation](./images/home/actor-create.gif)

-Now switch to the actor directory:
+Finally, switch to your newly created Actor directory:

 ```
 cd my-actor